-(1) OBJECTIVE - Because this General Plan is to be used to guide development according to the aspirations and needs of the community, the viability of the plan rests in its adaptability to changing conditions.
+(1) OBJECTIVE-Because this General Plan is to be used to guide development according to the aspirations and needs of the community, the viability of the plan rests in its adaptability to changing conditions.
 The process by which the General Plan, Environmental Sensitivity Map, Road Master Plan, and Land Use Map may be amended will help ensure the zoning decisions and plan objectives and policies are based on adequate research and input rather than on special interest or expediency.
-The amendment process is set forth in the following goal, objectives and policy statements.
+(Move to beginning of paragraph) The amendment process is set forth in the following goal, objectives and policy statements.